There are six common types of rechargeable batteries:

 - Reusable Alkaline.

 Of these six types, only Nickel Cadmium, Nickel metal hydride, and reusable alkaline are typically found as replacements for AAA, AA, C, D, and 9 volt batteries.
 In California, all batteries, both rechargeable and disposable, are considered to be hazardous waste when they are no longer useable.
-See the Waste Prevention Information Exchange's battery page for more information on battery recycling and disposal.
+See more information on battery recycling and disposal.

 Lead Acid–The acid in some lead acid batteries is a liquid, as is the case with automobile batteries.
 In other lead acid batteries the acid is in the form of a gel.
 Some of the typical uses for lead acid gel batteries are, wheel chairs, hospital equipment, emergency lighting, computer power backup, and building burglar alarm backup.